status-im/pm/notes/transcript11.md

 1:10:00 - 1:11:00

-Oskar: On that note it would be useful to make sure that when we do the specifications and so on, the swarm templates are already CC zero but I don't know if there are other specification documents where this would be applicable as well.
+Oskar: On that note it would be useful to make sure that when we do the specifications and so on, the swarm templates are already CC0 but I don't know if there are other specification documents where this would be applicable as well.

 Jarrad: If we're seeing further into the future there's a very real possibility that the reference implementation will be a new code so it's not the end of the world if we can't do it with this one but it's definitely worth trying.